 What are the 4 core documents of estate planning?

 When it comes to protecting your assets and securing your family’s future, a well-crafted estate plan is essential.
-Virtually all of my clients have four core documents in their estate plan.
+Virtually all of my clients have four core documents in their estate plan: A revocable living trust, a pour-over will, a financial power of attorney, and a healthcare power of attorney.
 These documents ensure that your wishes are carried out and provide peace of mind for both you and your loved ones.
 Let’s explore each of these four critical documents.

 1. Revocable Living Trust

-A revocable living trust is a cornerstone of many estate plans.
+While there are many different types of trusts, a revocable living trust is a cornerstone of most estate plans.
+It suits the needs of a wide range of clients and provides the desired structure for their trusts.
 The term “revocable” means that you can change or amend the trust at any time, provided you are of sound mind.
 You maintain full control over the trust and any assets placed in it during your lifetime.
 By using a trust, you can help your heirs avoid the delays and costs of probate, provide privacy regarding your estate, and establish clear instructions for how your assets should be managed and distributed.

 2. Pour-Over Will

 Think of the pour-over will as a safety net.
-It works to “pour” any assets that are not already in your trust into the trust after your passing.
+It works to “pour” any assets not already in your trust into it after your passing.
 This ensures that no assets are inadvertently left out of your estate plan.
-For example, if you acquire a new asset but forget to transfer it to your trust, the pour-over will ensures that it still becomes part of the trust and follows the distribution plan you have set up.
+For example, if you acquire a new asset but forget to transfer it to your trust, the pour-over will ensure that it still becomes part of the trust and follows the distribution plan you have set up.
+One important caveat is that assets which pass through the pour-over will may still be subject to probate first.
+This is why your attorney will encourage you to fund your trust as fully as possible.
+The pour-over will is the safety net, but a well-funded trust is the goal.

 3. Financial Power of Attorney (Durable Power of Attorney)

 A financial power of attorney, also known as a durable power of attorney, authorizes someone you trust to make financial decisions on your behalf.
-This document can be invaluable if you become incapacitated or otherwise unable to manage your financial affairs.
+This document can be invaluable if you become incapacitated (whether that is due to illness, injury, or cognitive decline) or otherwise unable to manage your financial affairs.
 The person you designate, known as your agent, will have the authority to handle tasks such as paying bills, managing investments, and handling real estate transactions.

 4. Healthcare Power of Attorney (Healthcare Proxy)